 Jeremiah Program was founded in Minneapolis, MN, in response to the growing number of children being born to single mothers in poverty.
 From the start, the focus was on higher education as the way for mothers to move out of poverty into career-track, livable wage jobs and ultimately self-sufficiency.
-Quality early childhood education, safe and affordable housing, Personal Empowerment and life skills training, and a network of supporters are integral to the program model.
+Career-track education, quality early childhood education, safe and affordable housing, empowerment and life skills training, and a network of supporters are integral to the program model.

 Beginning the Jeremiah Journey

 In the early 1990s, Reverend Michael J. O’Connell answered the call of Minneapolis leaders to engage the community in breaking the cycle of poverty for single mothers and their children.
 He assembled leaders from the key sectors of business, education, government, congregations of faith and philanthropy to move the vision forward.
 The founders were inspired by the scriptural passage from Jeremiah 29:7: “Seek the well-being of the city where I have sent you into exile and pray to the Lord on its behalf, for in its welfare you will find your own welfare.”
 Despite the inspiration derived from the scriptural passage, Jeremiah Program does not have any specific religious affiliation.